stephenh/tessell/docs/viewgeneration.md

 There are some difference between the [Part I](http://code.google.com/webtoolkit/articles/mvp-architecture.html) and [Part II](http://code.google.com/webtoolkit/articles/mvp-architecture-2.html) MVP architectures, specifically moving from a view interface (Part I) to a presenter callback interface (Part II).

-gwt-mpv currently automates a Part I-style architecture.
-It is not immediately clear how to automate a Part II-style architecture, which does have some nice properties, but so far as not been necessary for the applications gwt-mpv as been used on.
+Tessell currently automates a Part I-style architecture.
+It is not immediately clear how to automate a Part II-style architecture, which does have some nice properties, but so far as not been necessary for the applications Tessell as been used on.

-If anyone is interested in using a gwt-mpv-style approach for Part II architectures, feel free to bring it up on the [forums](https://groups.google.com/forum/#!forum/gwtmpv).
+If anyone is interested in using a Tessell-style approach for Part II architectures, feel free to bring it up on the [forums](https://groups.google.com/forum/#!forum/tessell).

 [ClientViewUiXml]: https://github.com/stephenh/gwt-hack/blob/master/src/main/java/com/bizo/gwthack/client/views/ClientView.ui.xml